cycloidio/ansible-deployment/README.md

 The current use cases we want to test are:

 - Artifact 1: Code without any configuration.
-  - Artifact 1.1: with remote template.
 - Artifact 2: Code with locally template.
+- Templates: A remote template to test remote fetch.